 We discourage students from bringing personal possessions or extra money to school unless requested or authorized to do so by the teacher.
-Items such as toys, comic books, radios, electronics, games, new fads, etc. are distracting to the educational climate of the school and pose problems to both the student and the teacher if they are lost or broken.
-If they become distractions, teachers may take items and parents will have to come to school to retrieve them.
+Any personal items brought on campus is done so at the students' own risk of potentially being lost or stolen.
+If they become distractions, teachers may take items and withhold them until the end of class.
 The school cannot assume responsibility for personal or unnecessary items brought to school.